-Did anyone tell you Caligula ended persecution of religion in Rome and allowed the Eastern traditions back into the city to re-build their temples?
-He also founded a parade to Isis that quickly became one of Rome’s favorite annual ceremonies, held every March 5th.
+Did anyone tell you Caligula ended persecution of religion in Rome and allowed the Eastern traditions back into the city to rebuild their temples?
+He also founded a parade to Isis that quickly became Rome’s favorite annual ceremony, held every March 5th.
 Isis was adored by the common people because she represented eternal life, having brought the dead Osiris back to life through her mastery of essential plant oils.
-Most Jewish and Christian myths were built on top of previous Egyptian ones, a trail of ceremonial tradition and myth that stretches back deep into the darkness of pre-history.
+Many Jewish and Christian myths were built on top of previous ones, either from the south (Egypt) or the north (Scythia), a trail of ceremonial tradition and myth that stretches back deep into the darkness of pre-history.

-These myths first emerge in written form in Sumer, present-day Iraq, which is where the Garden of Eden first manifests in history, although the myth likely existed for centuries as a verbal tradition.
-And the magic sigil representing the Garden of Eden was the Tree of Knowledge, which also became known as the Tree of Life.
+These myths first emerge in written form in Sumer, present-day Iraq, which is where the Garden of Eden first manifests in history, although the myth likely existed for centuries as a verbal tradition along the so-called Silk Road.
+And the symbol representing the Garden of Eden was the Tree of Knowledge, which also became known as the Tree of Life.